 Play relaxing music in the car.
 On your way to the office, try to get your child in the best mood possible.
 Play their favourite songs so that they feel uplifted when they arrive.

 Read an age-appropriate picture book about dentists with them.
 When you’re reading your child a bedtime story, select one that’s related to teeth.
 A book with pictures that show a dentist’s office, toothbrushes, and gleaming white teeth can help your child associate these things with positive experiences.
 When it’s time for their appointment, they may even be excited about it.

 There are many memorable firsts in your child’s life: the first day of school, their first friend, and their first dental appointment.
-Are you looking for a Winnipeg dentist for kids?
-Call WestSide Dental Group; we aim to make your child as comfortable as possible, using techniques like breathing exercises and active distractions.
+Are you looking for a dentist for kids in winnipeg?
+Call WestSide Dental Group your pediatric dentistry in winnipeg; we aim to make your child as comfortable as possible, using techniques like breathing exercises and active distractions.